bonsai trees

 Acacia Bonsai Tree

-This type of bonsai needs plenty of sunlight to thrive.
+This low maintenance bonsai tree needs plenty of sunlight to thrive.
 However, they cannot be placed directly under the sun.
 Therefore, it is advisable to put them indoors next to a window so they can catch the sun rays.

 You will need to water them every day, but always make sure you don’t overwater them each time, as they could drown.